 - Advice on any additional software, accessories or services you may need to purchase.

 - A conversation nearly free of technological terminology – I’ll explain any key terms.

 - Help in setting up your new equipment and transferring your old data.

 Personal shopper costs

-We receive a small commission if you buy your stuff through our Amazon store and you pay the same as if you went directly through to Amazon.
+I receive a small commission if you buy your stuff through my Amazon store.
+You pay the same as if you went directly through to Amazon.